SpellholdStudios/Kiara-Zaiya/README.md

 - Replaced `AUTHOR` keyword with `SUPPORT`.
 - Replaced `REQUIRE_FILE` condition with `REQUIRE_PREDICATE` to avoid installing the mod in inaccurate games.
 - Added components `DESIGNATED` numbers.
-- Externalized tp2 code into *.tpa* libraries for more comfortable readability and maintenance.
+- Externalized tp2 code into specific components *.tpa* libraries for more comfortable readability and maintenance.
 - Commented code as much as possible.
 - Grouped custom and vanilla sound sets into two main `SUBCOMPONENTS`.
 - Added native EE and EET compatibility (thanks Austin!):